dumbleWhore/harry-potter-gen-z/book_1/chapter_4.md

 "Yer great puddin' of a son don' need fattenin' anymore, Dursley, don' worry."

-He passed the sausages to Harry, who was so hungry he had never tasted anything so wonderful, but he still couldn't take his eyes off the giant.
+He passed the sausages to Harry, who was so hungry he had never tasted anything that was bussin so hard, but he still couldn't take his eyes off the giant.
 Finally, as nobody seemed about to explain anything, he said, "I'm sorry, but I still don't really know who you are."
 The giant took a gulp of tea and wiped his mouth with the back of his hand.

 "Call me Hagrid," he said, "everyone does.
 An' like I told yeh, I'm Keeper of Keys at Hogwarts --